Maninsalsa/bad_code/README.md

-# bad_code
+# welcome to bad_code

-bad until good programming practices + fundamentals documentation

-# Programming Fundamentals Library

-A comprehensive library for programming fundamentals.
-Information is organized in JSON, TXT, and MD file formats.
-All executables are located in the quizzes folder.
-The goal is to provide a helpful resource for self-taught programmers.
+A repository dedicated to improving programming skills through structured learning, practice problems, and comprehensive documentation of programming concepts.

+## Overview

+This repository serves as a study aid for self-taught engineers.

 ## Repository Structure

+### _projects/
+Contains personal projects designed to maintain fundamental programming skills

-### Data/
+### study_notes/
-Contains notes and documentation on programming languages and frameworks.
+Contains detailed notes on:

-#### General Notes/
-- Software Infrastructure
-- Debugging Techniques
-- Algorithm Analysis
-- Memory Optimization

-#### Language-Specific/
-Each language section includes:

-##### Core/
-- Computer Science Fundamentals
+- Programming concepts and best practices
-- Key Language Concepts
+- Language syntax and features

-##### Modules/
-- Framework Documentation
-- Integration Examples

-##### Architecture/
-- Namespace Management
-- Scope Rules
-- Design Patterns
+- Git/GitHub workflows
+- Development environment setup

-### Quizzes/
+### _quizzes/
-Current focus areas:
+Practice problems and exercises including:
-- Python Exercises
+- Python fundamentals and advanced concepts
+- Data structures and algorithms
-- C Programming
+- Input/output handling
-- Cython Performance
+- Performance optimization

-*Note: Repository structure is under active development*
+- LeetCode problem solutions

+*Note: This repository is actively maintained and updated as learning progresses*